Undyne: Appearances

+In Undertale

-In Undertale, she appears as an antagonist to the protagonist, the human, attempting to kill them in order to extract their soul and use it to free the monsters from the Underground to fulfill Asgore's plans.
-She is also friends with Alphys, whom she met in the dump.
-She pursues them throughout Waterfall, and eventually fights them in a duel.
-The human can either fight Undyne or run away, but cannot spare her.
-If they run away enough, they are able to escape.
-Under the right circumstances, Undyne can be befriended through an unsuccessful cooking date orchestrated by Papyrus, where Undyne realizes that the human has a kind heart.
+In Undertale, she appears as an antagonist to the protagonist, the player, attempting to kill them in order to extract their soul and use it to free the monsters from the Underground to fulfill Asgore's plans.
+She is also the lover of Alphys, who she met in the dump.
+She pursues the player throughout Waterfall and eventually challenges them to a duel.
+The player cannot spare her.
+They either fight Undyne or run away and if they flee far enough, they can escape.
 Depending on the player's actions before fighting Asgore, Undyne's ending will change.
+Certain player actions will result in Undyne befriending the player through a cooking date where Undyne realizes that the player has a kind heart.

-In the game's true ending route, Undyne will ask the human to deliver a love letter to Alphys, who misinterprets the letter as being from the human, going on a date with them.
-Undyne shows up during the date, and Alphys ultimately admits her feelings to Undyne, at which point they talk out their feelings.
-After the human learns more about Alphys' past and reencounters Asgore, Undyne and other monsters show up to stop the fight.
-However, the antagonist Flowey shows up, taking the monsters' souls and becoming his true form, Asriel Dreemurr, forcing the human to defeat him and rescue the souls of Undyne and the others.
-After managing to pacify Asriel, the human is able to break the barrier, freeing the monsters from the Underground.
+In the game's true ending route, Undyne asks the player to deliver a love letter to Alphys, who assumes the letter is from the player and goes on a date with them.
+Undyne shows up during the date and Alphys admits her feelings to Undyne, at which point they talk out their feelings.
+After the player learns more about Alphys' past and reencounters Asgore, Undyne and other monsters show up to stop the fight.
+However, the antagonist Flowey shows up, taking the monsters' souls and assuming his true form as Asriel Dreemurr, forcing the player to defeat him and rescue the souls of Undyne and the others.
+After managing to pacify Asriel, the player is able to break the barrier, freeing the monsters from the Underground.
 During the end credits, Undyne and Alphys are seen at the beach, where Undyne kisses Alphys.
-If the human instead makes a point of killing every monster possible before fighting Undyne, a child named Monster Kid, who had been trying to befriend the human, finds themselves nearly dying by the human's hands; however, Undyne steps in the way, nearly dying in the process.
-Due to an abundance of "Determination," the quality that allows the human to survive death, she manages to survive, transforming into Undyne the Undying and vowing to destroy the human in order to save monsters, humans, and all other life.
+If the player instead makes a point of killing every monster possible before fighting Undyne, a child named Monster Kid, who had been trying to befriend the player, finds themselves nearly dying by the player's hands; however, Undyne steps in the way, nearly dying in the process.
+Due to an abundance of "Determination," the quality that allows the player to survive death, she manages to survive, transforming into Undyne the Undying and vowing to destroy the player in order to save monsters, players, and all other life.